Updated: June 1, 2020

 So unless you’re getting into soil testing, it’s best to stick with the fertilizers that provide many different minerals in just tiny amounts.
-Quality compost and leaf mulch supply a lot of this, and others such as sea minerals and kelp can be used to kick things up a notch.
+Quality compost and leaf mulch supply a lot of this.
+You can use others such as sea minerals and kelp to kick things up a notch.

 Phil Nauta is a SOUL Certified Organic Land Care Professional.
-He’s the author of the book ‘Building Soils Naturally’, to be released by Acres U.S.A. this summer.
-He has taught for Gaia College and been a director for The Society For Organic Urban Land Care.
+He’s the author of the book ‘Building Soils Naturally.”
+He has taught for Gaia College and is a past director for The Society For Organic Urban Land Care.
 He was an organic landscaper and ran an organic fertilizer business before starting smilinggardener.com to teach practical organic gardening tips to home gardeners.

 Related articles you might enjoy: